randyrossi/vicii-kawari/README.md

 REU                         | Untested but should works as long as the motherboard clock is used.
 MK2 Reloaded                | Not supported.
 The Final Cartridge         | No issues discovered so far.
-Ultimate 1541               | No issues discovered so far.
+Ultimate 1541               | Recent firmware may be required.
+(3.10j)
 Pi1541                      | Must turn off GraphIEC feature or else some demos will fail (same with real VIC-II's) Link232 Wifi Cartridge      | Works but requires motherboard clock jumper setting.
 Will not work with on-board oscillators (unless dot clock is exported).
 Turbo Chameleon             | Reported to work with motherboard clock jumper setting.
-SaRuMan DRAM Replacement    | Have an alternate firmware that appears to work.
-May also work for other static RAM replacement modules.
-YMMV.
+SaRuMan DRAM Replacement    | Works with Kawari firmare 1.14+ StrikeTerm w/ UP9600 Modem  | Must load 80col.kawari before selecting UP9600 modem

 ## Software Compatibility Matrix